peoray/blog/content/technology/things-i-dont-know-2019.md

 - **Web Sockets:**  I haven't used it before.
 I only know what it's used for.

-- **Devops, Docker:** Devops is another huge field on it's own and not something I intend to get into for now.
-Containers, Kubernetes, Azure are just buzzwords I hear everyday but don't really know what they are used for.
+- **Devops, Docker:** DevOps is another huge field on its own and not something I intend to get into for now.
+Containers, Kubernetes, Azure are just buzzwords I hear every day but don't really know what they are used for.
 I haven't tried Continous Integration or Continous Deployment as well.

 - **Data Structures and Algorithms:** This is a topic that seems to be controversial.
-I only know a few simple algorithms and data structures but to be honest, I don't think I have ever applied any of the knowledge in real world development.
+I only know a few simple algorithms and data structures but to be honest, I don't think I have ever applied any of the knowledge in real-world development.

-- **Deployment, Web Servers and AWS:** I don't know to deploy applications using Digital Oceans or any other hosting platforms like Heroku, etc. Never tried any of AWS to deployed my applications.
+- **Deployment, Web Servers and AWS:** I don't know to deploy applications using Digital Oceans or any other hosting platforms like Heroku, etc. Never tried any of AWS to deploy my applications.

 - **Design and Graphics:** Don't even go there!

-- **Networking:** Funny enough, I did networking for almost a year before I picked programming but I have forgotten most of the stuffs Ilearnt back then.
-I still remember little but wouldnt go far, TCP, UDP, Packets, HTTPS, SSL, etc.
+- **Networking:** Funny enough, I did networking for almost a year before I picked programming but I have forgotten most of the stuff I learnt back then.
+I still remember little but wouldn't go far, TCP, UDP, Packets, HTTPS, SSL, etc.

 - **Frontend Technologies:** There are so many technologies I still haven't come to grasp with.
-They include, accessibility, Animations, Brwser rendering, PWA, etc
+They include, accessibility, Animations, Browser rendering, PWA, etc

 ---

-I’m aware of my knowledge gaps.
-I can fill them in later if I become curious or if I need them for a project.

 This doesn’t devalue my knowledge and experience.
 There’s plenty of things that I can do well.
 For example, learning technologies when I need them.

-_This article is largely inspire by Dan Abramov [article](https://overreacted.io/things-i-dont-know-as-of-2018/) on the same topic.
+_This article is largely inspired by Dan Abramov [article](https://overreacted.io/things-i-dont-know-as-of-2018/) on the same topic.
 Dan is an industry leader and writing something like this goes a long way to encourage other programmers that it's possible not to know everything and still be relevant in the industry._